Originally posted 2008-01-16 18:15:51. Republished by Blog Post Promoter

 - FabricMate Dye Pens (Michael’s)

 Once you have traced the outline, pick the threads and stitches for your piece.
 Since the design is simple, pick some overdyed and hand-dyed threads.
-Choose stitches which have lots of texture to enhance the design.
-On the gingko leaves I use Criss-cross Hungarian, Offset Mosaic and Diagonal Cashmere.
+Choose stitches that have lots of texture to enhance the design.
+On the ginkgo leaves, I use Criss-cross Hungarian, Offset Mosaic, and Diagonal Cashmere.

-Pick a background which is subtle.
+Pick a background that is subtle.
 I like to use T Stitch making the design look like hand-made paper.

 Now I’m off to make another one.